plotly/dash-labs/docs/DOCUMENTATION.md

 # Design
-The Dash Express design centers on enhancements to the `@app.callback` decorator, enabled through the application of the `dl.Plugin()` Dash plugin.
+The Dash Labs design centers on enhancements to the `@app.callback` decorator, enabled through the application of the `dl.Plugin()` Dash plugin.

 > it is recommended to import `dash_express` as `dx`, and this is the convention that will be used throughout this document.

-This document will start with the Dash 1 feature set, and then progressively describe the extensions provided by Dash Express.
-This is how an experienced Dash 1 user might learn about Dash Express.
-An alternative introduction should later be developed for new users learning Dash for the first time in the context of Dash Express.
+This document will start with the Dash 1 feature set, and then progressively describe the extensions provided by Dash Labs.
+This is how an experienced Dash 1 user might learn about Dash Labs.
+An alternative introduction should later be developed for new users learning Dash for the first time in the context of Dash Labs.

 This document is organized into the following chapters:
  - Chapter 1: A more flexible `@app.callback`: